ming-ru-wu99/NEO-Placer/README.md

 by reducing more than 5% in Tmax.

-### Please note that for anonymous review process, please avoid downloading or opening the PDF as it contains author information.
+### To preserve the anonymity required for the review process, please refrain from downloading or opening the PDF, as it contains author-identifying information.